 Q6.
 I can’t remember which hoods passed and failed.
 How will I know?

 A. If a hood has been tested, it should have a label on it as a record with the test date, the next test date and the examiner.
-Examiners aren’t legally bound to do this but I do it as it helps the customer keep track of when the next test is due and it’s great for the employer to quickly see what LEV systems are due for testing.
+Examiners aren’t legally bound to do this, but it helps the customer keep track of when the next test is due and it’s great for the employer to quickly see what LEV systems are due for testing.
 Another quick way to check is by looking at your LEV report.

 If a hood fails, a red sticker should be made visible on a hood or system to warn operators and managers.
 Again, not everyone does this but I like to so that a customer knows it would be dangerous to operate this system.
 It also means that the issue gets solved more quickly.
 I clearly tell my customers why a system or hood has failed and what the steps are to pass it so that it can be done right away.